 Continuous Testing

-What is continuous testing? - Everything you need to know
+What is continuous testing?
+Here's what you need to know

 Did you know that fixing a software bug after a product has been launched can cost up to 100 times more than resolving it during the initial stages of development?
 The significance of Continuous Testing in present-day software development cannot be overstated.
 This approach involves incorporating testing at every stage of the development process, which helps to minimize errors and costs that arise during the later stages.
 Our article provides a simple and direct insight into continuous testing, which is pivotal for anyone in the technology industry.